If you are a police officer, investigator, detective, attorney, or anyone else looking for useful training courses, then you are in the right place!

 1) Work with real case footage: This is not your typical online training experience.
 We have built a unique platform that provides you access to a cloud-hosted iNPUT-ACE machine and facilitates a fully hands-on experience with real video evidence from homicide and robbery cases.

 2) Live Interactions with a Certified Trainer: We intentionally keep our training courses small so that you have the opportunity to ask questions and interact with our experienced training experts while they guide you through the hands-on exercises.
+Our trainers are professionals in video evidence who have both testified and taught at a national level.
 The image below shows our instructor’s view of the class operating on their individual virtual machines.